yugabyte/yugabyte-db/docs/content/latest/develop/best-practices-ycql.md

   </li>
 </ul>

-## Core Features
+## Core features

 ### Global secondary indexes

 Indexes use multi-shard transactional capability of YugabyteDB and are global and strongly consistent (ACID).
-To add secondary indexes you need to create tables with [transactions enabled](../../api/ycql/ddl_create_table/#table-properties-1).
+To add secondary indexes, you need to create tables with [transactions enabled](../../api/ycql/ddl_create_table/#table-properties-1).
 They can also be used as materialized views by using the [`INCLUDE` clause](../../api/ycql/ddl_create_index#included-columns).

 ### Unique indexes